iiasa/message-ix-models/doc/impacts/index.rst

 ``capacity_factor`` rows for ``__air`` technologies.
 Saline cooling is not represented in the packaged RIME cooling dataset and is left unchanged.

+The wet-cooling relation is constructed so that, given the regional freshwater share, total freshwater-cooled activity from a parent power technology cannot exceed the warming-impaired capacity factor times that parent's activity.
+Dry cooling is represented directly as a multiplicative derating of air-cooled capacity factors.

+The impact kernels are based on:

+- Wet cooling: Li et al. (2025), "Global hydroclimatic risks and strategic decommissioning pathways for thermal power units." *Nature Sustainability*. doi:10.1038/s41893-025-01692-9
+- Dry cooling: Qin et al. (2023), "Global assessment of the carbon-water tradeoff of dry cooling for thermal power generation." *Nature Water*. doi:10.1038/s44221-023-00120-6

 Water availability
 ==================

 Basin-level water impacts use RIME datasets at native 157-basin resolution.
+The packaged water datasets store GWL-indexed conditional summaries for ``qtot_mean`` and ``qr`` from CWatM ISIMIP3b realizations.
+The stored variables are the expected value plus selected spread summaries (``std``, ``p10``, ``p50``, and ``p90``).
+The source realizations span five GCMs (``gfdl-esm4``, ``ipsl-cm6a-lr``, ``mpi-esm1-2-hr``, ``mri-esm2-0``, ``ukesm1-0-ll``) and three SSP-RCP climate scenarios (``ssp126``, ``ssp370``, ``ssp585``).
+The future CWatM runs use ``2015soc-from-histsoc`` direct human forcing, so runs differ by climate forcing rather than by changing socioeconomic water-use assumptions.
+The RIME datasets are binned with an 11-year centered time window.

 The water application expands those predictions to the MESSAGE basin-region rows used by the water module, including transboundary basin splits.
 This is also a domain application layer: :mod:`message_ix_models.tools.impacts` predicts emulator values, while :mod:`message_ix_models.model.water.data.impacts` owns the basin mapping and water-specific output shapes.

+The current transform preserves the RIME prediction values while changing the spatial index from native emulator basins to MESSAGE basin-region rows.
+Future water-CID application work is expected to add the MESSAGE-side hydrology semantics on top of that mapping, including groundwater-share construction, km3-to-MCM conversion, and the sign convention needed when water availability is represented through MESSAGE demand-like parameters.